Last Quarter on

 Moon before descending node

-11 days after ascending node on 21 September 2083 at 18:27 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 6 October 2083 at 02:37 in ♌ Leo.
+11 days after ascending node on 21 September 2083 at 18:27 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 6 October 2083 at 02:37 in ♌ Leo.

 Moon after northern standstill

-1 day since the previous standstill on 2 October 2083 at 11:05 in ♊ Gemini when the Moon has reached North declination of ∠26.664°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-26.557° at the point of next southern standstill on 15 October 2083 at 18:28 in ♐ Sagittarius.
+1 day since the last northern standstill on 2 October 2083 at 11:05 in ♊ Gemini when the Moon has reached North declination of ∠26.664° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-26.557° at the point of next southern standstill on 15 October 2083 at 18:28 in ♐ Sagittarius.

 Syzygy in 7 days